-Orbital activation and checkout of the PCAD occurred during the first 30 or so days of the Chandra mission.
-During the first phase of OAC, before the HRMA sunshade door was opened, it was possible to use the ACA to observe the fiducial lights (period 1).
-After the sunshade door was opened it was possible to fully check the aspect camera using star light (period 2).
+Orbital activation and checkout (OAC) of the PCAD occurred during the first approximately 30 days of the Chandra mission.
+During the first phase of OAC, before the HRMA sunshade door was opened, it was possible to use the ACA to observe the fiducial lights; this is referred to as period 1.
+After the sunshade door was opened, in period 2, it was possible to fully check the aspect camera using star light.